AlchemicRaker/vnsrpg-framework/README.md

 *TODO: Provide an easy way to 'soften' the CPU during an hblank, so that the jitter of the next IRQ is 0 to 3 CPU cycles max.*

+### Sprite System
+The sprite system is currently in planning.
+Current plan is to provide a table of addresses that are called every frame, for keeping sprites updated and animated.
+An incrementing register will be passed into each of these calls, so that one function may be used to drive several sprites.

 ## Audio System
 (todo)